A FAIR protocol of the Best-RAD sequencing approach

 2Molarity (M)

-, centrifuge briefly. - Place the tube on the magnetic holder for
+- Place the tube on the magnetic holder for 0h 1m 0sand discard the supernatant.

 Binding DNA to beads